Adrian Heller MD (he/him)

 Elisha Targonsky MD (he/him)

-Dr. Elisha Targonsky is an emergency physician at North York General Hospital and Lecturer at the University of Toronto.
+Dr. Elisha Targonsky is an emergency physician at North York General Hospital and Assistant Professor at the University of Toronto.
 Elisha has a passion for teaching at all levels including medical students, residents and peers.
-His main academic interests include the management of Atrial Fibrillation in the ED and the role of social media in medical education.
+His main academic interests include the ED management of atrial fibrillation and vertigo.
 He is also a contributing editor for the Emergency Medicine Cases podcast.
-At the hospital, Elisha strives to standardize and optimize care in the ED, and has helped with a number of clinical pathways/order sets, including Sickle Cell Disease, Opioid Use Disorder, and Status Epilepticus.
-Outside of clinical and teaching duties, Elisha enjoys spending time with his family, fishing, and sipping his morning coffee while solving the daily Wordle puzzle.
+At the hospital, Elisha strives to standardize and optimize care in the ED.
+Outside of clinical and teaching duties, Elisha enjoys spending time with his family, fishing, and sipping his morning coffee while solving the daily Wordle and Squardle puzzles.

 Emily Austin MD (she/her)